This article was updated on February 2, 2022

 How your business can support women-owned businesses

-Perhaps the most obvious way to offer support is by giving women-owned businesses your business.
-This could mean purchasing retail products, ordering food, or receiving a service, such as a haircut or manicure.
+Perhaps the most obvious way to offer support is by giving women-owned companies your business.
+This could mean purchasing retail products, ordering food, or receiving a service, such as a haircut or a manicure.
 You can even purchase gift certificates from women-owned businesses to give to friends and family.

 If you already run a successful business of your own, you can help pay it forward by investing in a female-owned company.